brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

 .&nbsp;.&nbsp;. and, of course, WordPress.

 &ndash; *Okay.* [Ahem.] *Well, uh, how frank you do want me to be?
-I mean, I know you and Jeannie are buddies, and she's my boss, so---*
+I mean, I know you and Jeannie are buddies, and she's my boss, so ---*

 Please tell me what you really think.
 I'm coming to you because you're an expert.
 She said you'd give me the straight story on this stuff.